|

 When travelling the coastal route be sure to visit

-this nice but small town.
-Refreshment at the pub will be easy.
+this nice, but small town and refreshment at the pub will be easy.

 |